Do you struggle with not trusting people, your spouse or more importantly not trusting God?

 God did not created us to do life alone.
 No!
 He created us for relationships.

-If trust has been broken in your relationship, and you want to move forward, we encourage you to seek God.
+So if trust has been broken in your relationship, and you want to move forward, we encourage you to seek God.
 Purpose to seek true repentance, and purpose to walk in love.
 Then make a commitment to trust God completely until your trust has been restored.

 “Trust in the Lord with all your heart,And lean not on your own understanding;